LQR with Tracking: A Zeroth-order Approach and Its Global Convergence: Algorithm design

-\item\textit{Zeroth-order gradient estimator (Line 7).} We adopt a two-point zeroth-order gradient estimator, as seen in Line 7 of the algorithm. \item\textit{Averaging at the end of each epoch over $K$ (Line 10).} At the end of each epoch, we perform model averaging over the $K$ through
+\item\textit{Zeroth-order gradient estimator (Lines 3 and 4).} We perform sampling for $(x_0)_t^i$ and $\delta_t^i$ on Line 3, where we note that the sampling procedure is independent for each sample $i$.
+We adopt a two-point zeroth-order gradient estimator, as seen in Line 4 of the algorithm. \item\textit{Minibatch averaging and update (Line 5)} At the end of each iteration, we average over the $m$ independent zeroth-order gradient estimators in the mini-batch to form an estimator $z_t \leftarrow \frac{1}{m} \sum_{i=1}^m z_t^i$, and update the policy $(K_t, \tilde{K}_t)$ accordingly.

 \end{itemize}